-The value chain of the hotel industry is highly interconnected with other industry groups as well as domestic and global economic and social activity.
+The value chain of the hotel industry is highly interconnected with other industry groups and domestic, regional and global economic and social activity.
 Many of the forces impacting the hotel industry are driven by factors outside of the owner, franchisor or operator's control; this complexity has been highlighted by the impact of COVID-19.

-Current market conditions are driving clear liquidity and operational challenges, but can also provide opportunities to those with strong balance sheets and access to supportive lenders and investors.
+Current market conditions are driving liquidity and operational challenges, but can also provide opportunities to those with strong balance sheets and access to supportive lenders and investors.
 The interconnectivity of the hotel industry drives the need for well thought-through, integrated solutions that critically address the needs of multiple stakeholders.

+Advisors from our network of Grant Thornton member firms can help you to define the next steps in your planning.
 We consider the questions on the next page as some of the more important areas to focus on for the industry when looking to assess, protect and restore value - some will be more relevant to your business than others.
-Grant Thornton can help you to define the next steps in your response.